-The information you have provided to the Council will be used by the Council in adherence with its statutory obligations, including enforcement action if required.
+The information you have provided to the council will be used by us in adherence with our statutory obligations, including enforcement action if required.

 We are legally able to process your personal data:

 - when you have freely and explicitly provided your consent to this processing or

-- when the Council has a statutory duty to collect and process this information to provide the required service or undertake a statutory function.
+- when we have a statutory duty to collect and process this information to provide the required service or undertake a statutory function

 - When your personal data forms part of a contract between you and the council

-The consequence of you not providing personal information to the Council is that the Council will be unable to process your enquiry, assessment or application.
+The consequence of you not providing personal information to us is that we will be unable to process your enquiry, assessment or application.

 Sharing of personal data

 The personal information you provide will not be shared, other than with our data processors, for any other purpose unless required by law, to prevent or detect crime or to protect public funds.

-Additionally the Council must make public certain details in the form of a public register where it has a statutory obligation to do so.
+Additionally we must make public certain details in the form of a public register where it has a statutory obligation to do so.
 For example, registers of private hire drivers.